2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/BeQueerDoCrime/status/1268648919623442432

-### Police SUV pushes through protesters, knocks over protester on bike | (believed to be) June 13th
+### Police SUV pushes through protesters, knocks over protester on bike | (Believed to be) 2021-06-13

 In this video, protesters on bikes are shown blocking a police vehicle from progressing down a road near the Robert E. Lee Monument.
 The vehicle moves around the protesters, but instead of continuing on the sidewalk until getting past the crowd, the cop pushes the car through the protesters and knocks a protester off of their bike.